 1 2 3 4 5 6 | org.mockito.exceptions.base.MockitoException: The used MockMaker SubclassByteBuddyMockMaker does not support the creation of static mocks Mockito's inline mock maker supports static mocks based on the Instrumentation API.
 You can simply enable this mock mode, by placing the 'mockito-inline' artifact where you are currently using 'mockito-core'.
 Note that Mockito's inline mock maker is not supported on Android. |

-For those of you that use Spring Boot and the Spring Boot Starter Test, you can update to Spring Boot Version 2.4.0-M2.
+When developing an application with Spring Boot and the Spring Boot Starter Test, we can update to Spring Boot Version 2.4.0-M2.
 This version includes the Mocktio dependency in a compatible version (> 3.4.0).

-If your project can't update the main Spring Boot version (yet), you can manually override the used Mockito version using:
+If our project can't update the main Spring Boot version (yet), we can manually override the used Mockito version using:

 And include mockito-inline